undergrad-partner-school

 Deadlines

-The application deadline for Johns Hopkins University is January 3.
-If you are applying for a transfer, the application deadline is March 1.
+Be sure to apply to this school by January 3.
+If you are applying as a transfer student, the application deadline is March 1.

 Retention Rate

-As reported in 2025, the freshman retention rate for Johns Hopkins University was 98.09%, which is an excellent retention rate only the most prestigious institutions achieve.
+The freshman retention rate for Johns Hopkins University was 98.09% in 2025, which is an amazing retention rate only the most prestigious institutions have.

 The graduation rate is another indicator to take into account.
-It reflects the proportion of students who obtain their degrees within the expected timeframe.
+This rate shows how many students complete their degrees in a certain number of years.
 The six-year graduation rate at this institution stands at 94%, which is considered an above-average graduation rate.

 Student Body